bringauto/etna/README.md

 ```
 ## MQTT IP and Port

 The MQTT uses a standard plain (not encrypted) connection on the port 1883 and a ssl connection on the port 8883.

-The certificates for ssl are not present in the repository snd must be added by the end user to the folder
-`configuration/mosquitto/certs`, include files `ca.crt`, `server.crt` and `server.key`.
+There are [pregenerated certificate files](configuration/mosquitto/certs) for both, server and client, however it is not recommended to use those, and they are there for Etna to work out-of-box.

-There are pregenerated certificate files for both, server and client however, it is not safe to use those and they are there only for Etna to work out-of-box.
+If you generate new certificate files they must have the same name otherwise you have to change the paths in file `configuration/mosquitto/mosquitto.conf`.

-> *_note_*: password for the example CA key is `1234`
+Certificate `server.crt` has CommonName set to default docker ip (172.17.0.1).
+CommonName must be the same as hostname, therefore in case docker has different ip, new certificates must be generated.

 IP: 10.5.0.2
 Port: 1883|8883